typst-community/guidelines/src/chapters/style/documentation.typ

   ```
 ]

-There are two kinds of documentation comments, inner and outer doc comments.
-Outer doc comments are placed right above the declaration they are attached to.
+Doc comments are placed right above the declaration they are attached to except for module doc comments.

 #do-dont[
   ```typst